-On Friday January 23 2015, Kim Fountain from the Houston OCD Program discussed hoarding and clutter for approximately 20 attendees at MD Anderson Cancer Center in Houston, Texas.
+On Friday January 23 2015, Kim Fountain from the McLean OCD Institute // Houston discussed hoarding and clutter for approximately 20 attendees at MD Anderson Cancer Center in Houston, Texas.
 Want to know more about hoarding and clutter?
 Here is an overview of the presentation:

 What is hoarding?
 Hoarding refers to the trouble resisting acquiring and saving too many possessions, This includes saving and saving items until the person feels overwhelmed and intimidated by the idea of getting rid of these items.